 Figure 3: Distribution of the Dependent Variable.
 Figure Note: Since the focus of this paper is on vote buying, we discarded the voter data.
 The new sample size consisting only of parties is N = 142 (mean = 464, median = 394).

 From an internal validity standpoint, we expect this distribution to vary with the levels of risk the party is dealing with.
-Accordingly, if the predictions of traditional theories of clientelism are correct, the amount of the vote-buying offers made by parties should be higher in riskier scenarios (i.e., when losing the election).
+Accordingly, if the predictions of traditional theories of clientelism are correct, the amount of vote-buying offers made by parties should be higher in riskier scenarios (i.e., when losing the election).
 Since vote share, ideological positions, and endowments were public information, we believe these theoretical expectations should be consistent with the principles of expected utility theory.

-However, based on prospect theory, we have different expectations: parties should buy votes due to risk-aversion in the domain of gains (i.e., when winning the election as the idea of losing already acquired electoral support becomes unbearable), and due to risk-seeking in the domain of losses (i.e., when having experienced higher levels of sunk costs).
-To test these hypotheses we exploit the experimental data described above by fitting the OLS regression model specified in Equation 1,
+However, based on prospect theory, we have different expectations: parties should buy votes due to risk aversion in the domain of gains (i.e., when winning the election as the idea of losing already acquired electoral support becomes unbearable), and due to risk seeking in the domain of losses (i.e., when having experienced higher levels of sunk costs).
+To test these hypotheses, we exploit the experimental data described above by fitting the OLS regression model specified in Equation 1,

 [EQUATION ABOUT HERE]

 where Vote Share is the percentage of a certain number of (fictional) voters who were going to cast their votes for the party, while ∆Points Accumulated captures changes in the accumulated points with respect to the experimental round played in t − 1.
 For instance, if a player won 1,200 points at t − 1 but then lost 500 in the next round, then ∆Points Accumulated t = 700.
 Importantly, this variable captures sunk costs.
-The intuition is to determine whether they are not considered when evaluating new proposals, as traditional expected-value theories posit.
+The intuition is to determine whether they are not considered when evaluating new proposals, as traditional expected value theories posit.
 Party Budget is the party budget, and αn is a vector of n participants fixed effects.

-We also factor in a parameter β3 to test the effect of ideological and spatial distances on vote buying.
-Given the ongoing debate regarding whether parties target core or swinger voters, we do not have specific expectations about the sign of β3.
+We also factor in a parameter β3 to test the effects of ideological and spatial distances on vote buying.
+Given the ongoing debate regarding whether parties target core or swing voters, we do not have specific expectations about the sign of β3.
 Equation 1 also has a parameter β4 to test the effect of having large budgets.
 Since it is still contested whether wealthier parties spend more on clientelism relative to poorer parties, we do not have clear expectations regarding the sign of β4 either.
-Finally, β5 tests whether parties engaged in more aggressive ways of vote buying by spending more resources on pivotal voters.
+Finally, β5 tests whether parties engaged in more aggressive methods of vote buying by spending more resources on pivotal voters.
 Following the literature, we should expect that β5 > 0.
-We consider important to test for these three hypotheses—β3, β4 and β5—as they are well-established (alternative) explanations in the vote-buying literature.
+We consider it important to test for these three hypotheses—β3, β4, and β5—as they are well-established (alternative) explanations in the vote-buying literature.

-Simply put, if traditional vote-buying theories are correct, then we should expect that the larger the vote share, the less vote buying that occurs (because there are less risks of losing the election), sunk costs should not matter for vote buying, and pivotal voters should produce more expensive vote-buying offers.
-Also, the closer a party is to the voter is either positive for vote buying (core voter hypothesis) or negative (swing voter hypothesis).
+Simply put, if traditional vote-buying theories are correct, then we should expect that the larger the vote share, the less vote buying that occurs (because there are less risks of losing the election); sunk costs should not matter for vote buying; and pivotal voters should produce more expensive vote-buying offers.
+Also, the closer a party is to a voter is either positive for vote buying (core voter hypothesis) or negative (swing voter hypothesis).
 And finally, the bigger the budget of a party, the more (less) vote buying.
 However, if the expectations conform with prospect theory, we should expect β1 > 0 and β2 < 0.

 [FIGURE ABOUT HERE]